 How will I acquire these resources?

-It’s important at this stage to set clear boundaries or rules about what you will do and what you will avoid doing at all costs.
+It’s crucial at this stage to set clear boundaries or rules about what you will do and what you will avoid doing at all costs.

 Without clear boundaries, it’s easy to fall prey to temptations.
-However, with clear rules in place about what you’re allowed and not allowed to do, will help you to feel more in control of the events and circumstances in your life.
+However, with clear rules in place — about what you’re allowed and not allowed to do — you will feel more in control of the events and circumstances of your life.
 Ask yourself: